Karthik54321eng/Sales-Performance-Financial-Analysis-for-FMCG-Sector/README.md

 G)Finance Report :

-1)Financial Performance - Quarterly:
+1)Financial Performance-Quarterly:

 Generated Profit and Loss reports categorized by fiscal year and months to evaluate financial performance over different time frames.

-2)Revenue Contribution - Three Divisions:
+2)Revenue Contribution-Three Divisions:

 Created Profit and Loss reports categorized by markets to aid in benchmarking against industry peers and previous periods.